 Apparently you can make Backerbsen at home but I don’t think that I will ever try my hand at that.
 I would for sure make a huge mess of my kitchen and deep fryer!

 Looking for other finger licking German recipes that are perfect for a cold snowy winter’s day?
 Try out a decadent creamy cheese dip (and sandwich spread) that I discovered in Munich, called obatzda!
 It’s basically mashed up butter and soft camembert cheese with finely chopped spring onion… Tell me, what’s not to love?!
 Oh and how could I forget: German dumpling soup of course!!
-Homemade dumplings made out of old bread, flour and bits of ham… poached in yet another strong broth.
+Homemade bread dumplings with bits of ham… poached in yet another strong broth.
 And I guess everyone must be familiar with the traditional German potato salad.
-I love this potato salad the most when it is served lukewarm: warm bits of cooked potatoes tossed in vinegar and sprinkled with raw onion and crunchy baked bacon bits.
+I love this potato salad so much, especially lukewarm: warm bits of cooked potatoes tossed in vinegar and sprinkled with raw onion and crunchy baked bacon bits.

 I once tried to make soft pretzels at home but I failed miserably.
 Still I think I know what I did wrong back then so I’m definitely trying to make those again pretty soon!
 Have you tried making soft pretzels before?